煩わしい

 覚え方のコツ Memory Tip

-Build `irksome` from `irk`, which means to annoy in a small but repeated way.
-The ending `-some` means having that quality, as in `troublesome` or `tiresome`.
-An irksome task, rule, or detail keeps bothering you little by little.
+Build it from `irk`, a verb meaning to annoy in a small but repeated way.
+The ending `-some` means "having that quality," like in `troublesome` or `tiresome`.
+So `irksome` is something that keeps bothering you little by little.

 例文